JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 }
 ```

 Direct lighting is handled in two compute dispatches.
-The first pass does initial and temporal resampling.
-The second pass does spatial resampling.
+The first pass does initial and temporal resampling, while the second pass does spatial resampling and shading.

 #### DI Initial Resampling

 Initial sampling uses 32 samples from a light tile (more on this later), and chooses the brighest one via resampling importance sampling (RIS), using constant MIS weights.

+32 samples is often overkill, and as this is one of the most expensive parts of Solari, I'm planning on letting users control this number in a future release.

 After choosing the best sample, we trace a ray to test visibility, setting the unbiased contribution weight to 0 in the case of occlusion.

 > All raytracing in Solari is handled via inline ray queries.
-Wgpu does not yet support raytracing pipelines, so I haven't gotten a chance to see if they would be faster.
+Wgpu does not yet support raytracing pipelines, so I haven't gotten a chance to see play around with them.

 <center>